sav-che/TL-2/Authors/Powell, Thomas {std. T. Powell}.md

-> [!cite] BHL link: this entry starts at [page 371](https://www.biodiversitylibrary.org/item/103624#page/385/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 371](https://www.biodiversitylibrary.org/page/33189842) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Powell, Thomas (1809-1887), British missionary and naturalist; at Upolu, Samoa 1860-1865, also working in the Gilbert and Ellice Islands and other parts of Oceania. (*T. Powell*).
+Powell, Thomas (1809-1887), British missionary and naturalist; at Upolu, Samoa 1860-1865, also working in the Gilbert and Ellice Islands and other parts of Oceania.
+**Abbreviated name**: *T. Powell*

 #### Herbarium and types